seru71/polonez-project/README.md

 ## May 29th, 2018

-Today I visited fellow bioinformaticians from [theta](http://theta.edu.pl) at [Wroclaw University of Enviromental and Life Sciences](https://www.upwr.edu.pl/en).
+Today I visited fellow bioinformaticians from [Biostatistics Group](http://theta.edu.pl) at [Wroclaw University of Enviromental and Life Sciences](https://www.upwr.edu.pl/en).
 I was invited for a presentation for students of BSc and MSc programmes to talk about my work.
 I took this opportunity to also presented them a list of volountary summer projects where they could get some programming practice and hands-on experience with NGS data analysis.
 Maybe our group will source some bioinformatitians from this crowd...